braintree/pg_column_byte_packer/README.md

 Running tests will automatically create a test database in the locally running Postgres server.
 You can find the connection parameters in `spec/spec_helper.rb`, but setting the environment variables `PGHOST`, `PGPORT`, `PGUSER`, and `PGPASSWORD` will override the defaults.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `version.rb`, commit the change, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
 To ignore local changes (say to `.ruby-version`) you can do `rake build release:source_control_push release:rubygem_push`.

+Note: if while releasing the gem you get the error ``Your rubygems.org credentials aren't set.
+Run `gem push` to set them.`` you can more simply run `gem signin`.

 ## License